List of Undertale and Deltarune characters: Asriel Dreemurr

-In Undertale, Asriel is the now-deceased son of Toriel and Asgore, and the prince of the Underground.
+In Undertale, Asriel is the deceased son of Toriel and Asgore, and the former prince of the Underground.
 Chara, his adoptive human sibling, convinced him to participate in a plot to collect six human souls from the surface, starting by them killing themself.
 After absorbing Chara's soul and leaving the Underground, Asriel refused to fight back against the humans who mistook him for Chara's murderer and was killed by them.
-Asriel was then reincarnated as Flowey by Alphys, but without his empathy and compassion.
-In the game's "True Pacifist" route, Flowey transforms into an adult representation of Asriel, known as the "God of Hyperdeath", serving as the final boss of the route.
-After being defeated, Flowey returns to the form of child Asriel and regains his empathy, albeit only temporarily.
+Asriel was later reincarnated as Flowey by Alphys, but without a soul, he lacks empathy and compassion in this form.
+In the game's "True Pacifist" route, Flowey transforms into an adult representation of Asriel, known as the "God of Hyperdeath," serving as the final boss of the route.
+After being defeated, Flowey temporarily reverts to the child form of Asriel and regains his empathy, long enough to share a tender moment with the protagonist and break the Underground's barrier.

 Jason Schreier of Kotaku called Asriel's final boss fight one of the greatest in video game history, citing its climactic music and the necessity to save your friends from him.
-Describing the sequence as "spectacular" and noting the emotion of the fight, he stated that, "if you're not already bawling as you mash the SAVE button over and over again during the final part of this fight, well... you will".
+Describing the sequence as "spectacular", he stated that, "if you're not already bawling as you mash the SAVE button over and over again during the final part of this fight, well... you will".

-In Deltarune, Asriel is Kris's older brother who has left for college.
-He has not yet made an appearance in the game, but has been referenced numerous times with characters anticipating his return.
+In Deltarune, Asriel is Kris's adoptive older brother who has left for college.
+He has not yet made a physical appearance in the game, but has been referenced numerous times with characters anticipating his return to Hometown.